luisico/ansible-gitlab/README.md

 Role Variables
 --------------
-See `defaults/main.yml`.
+See `defaults/main.yml` for all options.
+Following are a few notes:

+`gitlab_version` specifies the GitLab version to install.
+Each version of GitLab might need a different `gitlab.rb.j2` template and variables to support upstream new features and changes.
+Therefore, if you need an earlier version you should checkout the corresponding commit to get the matching `gitlab.rb.j2` template and variables.

-To enable ldap authentication, set `gitlab_ldap_enabled: true` and configure the rest of `gitlab_ldap_` variables for your setup (see `default/main.yml`).
+LDAP can be enabled by setting `gitlab_ldap_enabled: true` and configuring `gitlab_ldap_` variables to match your setup.
 Take a look at the `templates/gitlab.rb.j2` for how ldap is configured or the GitLab documentation for more detailed instructions.

 By default nginx won't redirect http to https.
 Set `gitlab_nginx_redirect_http_to_https: true` to activate this feature and then set the key/pair certificate locations using `gitlab_nginx_ssl_certificate` and `gitlab_nginx_ssl_certificate_key`.
 This variables point to the location of key/cert files in the target system, you need some way to get those files there, i.e. using a role `jdauphant.ssl-certs`.